SARdude54/Car-Maintenance-BLE/README.md

 This project demonstrates a simple **BLE to mobile app integration workflow** using **React Native + Expo Dev Client**.

+This project will integrate with the EVA capstone project.

 ---

 # Requirements